Lower boardwalk in fall

-Park Trail Conditions
+Spring 2014 Trail Conditions

+The elevated portion of the boardwalk winds through a diverse old-growth forest.
+Use the self-guided brochure and listen for woodpeckers hammering away in the tall trees above.
 The low boardwalk passes through a primeval bald cypress and water tupelo forest.
-Cypress "knees" protrude from the forest floor creating a mystical aura.
+Cypress "knees" protrude from the forest floor.
 The knees, part of the tree's root system, are thought to help aerate the roots and to help anchor the cypress in the area's wet soil.

 Bluff trail provides access to the elevated boardwalk and the campground.
 The "bluff" is a small rise on the edge of the floodplain.
 This trail passes through a young plantation forest of loblolly pines.

 Weston Lake Loop Trail

 Blaze Color: Yellow